-After a further period of discussion and discernment, I am delighted to write that we now have a strategy for the next 5 years.
-Our strategy is completely aligned with the Church of England's national Vision and Strategy, but also has several Diocese of Bristol-specific priorities to meet our more local needs and aspirations.
-I remain confident of significant National Church investment arriving at the start of the strategic period, so we also have a sound financial framework upon which to move forward.
-I am therefore immensely excited to be looking ahead to a period of unprecedented ministerial and parochial revitalisation, increased discipleship, positive social impact, and long term environmental and financial sustainability.
+After Diocesan Synod in March 2022, and six weeks of further consultation and discernment across the Diocese, I am delighted that we now have a strategic plan.
+The good news too is that our strategy is completely aligned with the Church of England's national strategy, but also has several Diocese of Bristol-specific priorities to meet our specific needs and aspirations.
+[Following a successful bid to the National Church for funding], we also have a sound financial framework upon which to move forward.
+We are therefore immensely excited to be looking ahead to a period of unprecedented parish revitalisation, increased discipleship, positive social and environmental impact, and long term financial sustainability.

-Having learnt from the implementation of previous plans, we expect to see considerable change within the five-year timeframe of this strategy, and we also recognise that work will need to continue (learning as we go) until at least 2030.
-And we must recognise this is a framework for change, not a final immutable plan.
+Having learnt from the implementation of previous plans, we expect to see considerable change within the five year timeframe of this strategy, and also recognise that work will need to continue (learning as we go) until at least 2030.
 Parishes, the Bishop's Council, and our Synods will continue to be engaged at every single stage.